coforma/swift-tech-challenge/documentation/engineering/adr/0003-use-signed-commits.md

 ## Context

-The issue motivating this decision, and any context that influences or constrains the decision.
+How do we ensure commits are from a trusted source since we are developing in the open with potential open source concepts in the future.

 ## Decision

-We're going to use signed commits for this repository
+We're going to use signed commits for this repository to ensure all commits come from a trusted source as recommended by 18f

 ## Consequences

-Initial user setup takes a few extra minutes but provides extra security.
+Initial user setup takes a few extra minutes but provides extra security